 Not necessarily.
 Applying to the process is not a guarantee of release.
 Often, the number of participants in the release process (those who apply) exceeds the number of releases to be offered.
 Please know that this could mean that your group, even if you have all seniors, may not be offered a release

-If you have not been granted permission to live off campus you are required to live on campus.
-The residential experience of community living which supports and challenges our students with opportunities for personal and social growth.
+If you have not been granted permission to live off campus, you are required to live on campus.
+The residential experience of community living supports and challenges our students with opportunities for personal and social growth.
 As a Benedictine, liberal arts college, we believe that living in community is of central importance to the student experience and all students are required to live on campus.
-While we understand that living on campus may not be your first choice for housing that does not excuse you from the requirement.
-Ultimately, if you do not select housing in the room selection process a room will be assigned to you and will be billed for room and board accordingly.
+While we understand that living on campus may not be your first choice for housing, this does not excuse you from the requirement.
+Ultimately, if you do not select housing in the room selection process, a room will be assigned to you, and will be billed for room and board accordingly.